damiso15/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * 11-binary_to_decimal - There are 10 types of people in the world -- Those who understand binary, and those who don't
 * 12-combinations - Create a script that prints all possible combinations of two letters, except oo.
 * 13-print_float - Write a script that prints a number with two decimal places, followed by a new line.
+* 100-decimal_to_hexadecimal - Write a script that converts a number from base 10 to base 16.
+* 101-rot13 - Write a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.